rolemadelen/minimalist-blog/src/post/resume-of-success.md

 ### 2017

 - Embraced the opportunity to broaden my perspectives and thinking by changing my major to [B.S.
 Cognitive Science Spec. in HCI](https://cogsci.ucsd.edu/undergraduates/major/design-interaction.html)
-- Secured my first internship as a frontend engineer at an exciting startup, gaining valuable industry experience.
+- Secured my first internship as a front-end developer at an exciting startup, gaining valuable industry experience.
 - Demonstrated perseverance and dedication during a rigorous 5-week tryout, earning a spot in the esteemed UCSD taiko group (Gen 17 💛)

 ### 2018